mpaolino/python-ernie/README.md

 Todo
 ---------

-1. Separate library functionality (transport agnostic) from implemented service.
+1. Better separate library functionality (transport agnostic) from implemented service.
 1. Update exception handling to return traceback
 1. Ensure correct handling around read operations
 1. See if I can clean up the way you define your modules